 Currently, there are three processor families that power these Copilot+ PCs:

-ARM-based chips like the Snapdragon X Elite and X Plus deliver up to 45 TOPS of AI performance and are optimized for long battery life.
+- Snapdragon® X Series by Qualcomm.
+ARM-based chips like the Snapdragon X Elite and X Plus deliver up to 45 TOPS of AI performance and optimize battery life.

 Each processor line brings its own strengths, but all are designed to meet the minimum 40+ TOPS AI performance standard that defines a true Copilot+ PC.